 Leasing, or renting, a car comes with plenty of perks.
-You can enjoy lower monthly payments, a lower down payment and you may be able to drive a more expensive car for less dollars each month than you would if you were buying.
-You have fewer repair costs since with a three-year lease, a car’s factory warranty is likely to cover most of the repairs.
+You can enjoy lower monthly payments, a lower down payment, and you may be able to drive a more expensive car for fewer dollars each month than you would if you bought one.
+You’ll also have fewer repair costs with a three-year lease since a car’s factory warranty is likely to cover most of the repairs.

-Another thing to keep in mind is that if you end a lease early and you’ll be hit with a big penalty so it’s smart to look at your budget and your car driving needs carefully.
+Another thing to keep in mind is that if you end a lease early, you’ll be hit with a big penalty, so it’s smart to look at your budget and your car driving needs carefully.
 If you’re living check to check or barely able to make ends meet, taking these costs into consideration will be a major priority for you.

-Leasing is a good option if you have a short-term need of a car and you don’t want to deal with the hassle of buying and selling a car in such a short time frame.
+Leasing is a good option if you have a short-term need for a car and don’t want to deal with the hassle of buying and selling a car in such a short time frame.
 If you prefer to drive new cars and are likely to sell or trade in a car every three years anyway, you may want to consider leasing your next set of wheels.

-Prior to leasing a car is also a good time to check your credit report and correct any errors.
+Prior to leasing a car is a good time to check your credit report and correct any errors.
 After all, you don’t want to leave anything on your report that could drag down your score.
-Remember, the best leasing deals are reserved for customers with good or excellent credit, and you don’t want an error on your credit report standing in the way of the leasing deal that you deserve.
+Remember, the best leasing deals are reserved for customers with good or excellent credit, so don’t let an error on your credit report stand in the way of the leasing deal that you deserve.

 This article has been updated.
 It was originally published August 21, 2014.

 Comments on articles and responses to those comments are not provided or commissioned by a bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by a bank advertiser.
 It is not a bank advertiser's responsibility to ensure all posts and/or questions are answered.

 Please note that our comments are moderated, so it may take a little time before you see them on the page.
 Thanks for your patience.